Alen Sherri

-Alen Sherri (born 15 December 1997) is an Albanian professional footballer who plays as a goalkeeper for club Frosinone, on loan from club Cagliari.
+Alen Sherri (born 15 December 1997) is an Albanian professional footballer who plays as a goalkeeper for club Cagliari.
 He also plays for the Albania national team.

 Club career

 Early career

 Sherri began his youth football career at the academy of Vllaznia in 2012 at the age of 14.
 Notably, during his time with the Vllaznia youth teams he won the 2013–14 Championship with the club's U17s.

 Vllaznia

 He made his professional debut on 12 April 2015 against Tirana playing the full 90-minutes match where Tirana won 2–1 by overturning the score with a twice by Gentian Muça in the 61st and 76th minutes, following a Red card to Vllaznia's defender Elvin Beqiri in the 57th minute.

 During the 2014–15 season, Sherri became the second choice behind Erind Selimaj and ahead of Italian guardian Gianmarco Campironi during the first half and Zamir Vjerdha during the second half.
 He featured in 17 league matches, playing 7 full 90-minute matches.
 In the 2015–16 season, he became the third choice following the arrival of Montenegro 's Andrija Dragojević.
 He featured in 32 games playing 3.

-In October 2015 he had a trial at Italian giants A.S.
-Roma.
+In October 2015 he had a trial at Italian giants Roma.